 My grandma was working as a seamstress on the side.
 She had learned how to sew in her early teens during a time when sewing was a good way for a woman to earn some money on the side.
 I grew up in her house, so basically just next to her sewing machine.
-Siting under her ironing table while she was sewing clothes for anyone of the family was my childhood.
+Sitting under her ironing table while she was sewing clothes for anyone in the family was my childhood.

 Don’t mess with my buttons

 Playing with buttons was my favorite playtime at the time.
 She used to collect them in a former cacao card box that I must have decorated with paper flowers sometime during my childhood.
 I don’t remember decorating the box.
-In my mind I only see the box and I remember playing with the buttons.
+In my mind, I only see the box and I remember playing with the buttons.
 I used to pour them all out and then start arranging them as per their color or their size.
 Then I would find button “brothers”, i.e. buttons that were similar or belonged to the same button family.

-Similar to what my little nephew is doing today with his spider man figures! 🙂
+Similar to what my little nephew is doing today with his Spiderman figures! 🙂

 Sewing haute-couture for Barbie